tuantla80/Tensorflow-in-Actions/README.md

 ## Deep-Learning-Generative-Models-for-Drug-Discovery-with-Tensorflow
 It consists of the 3 main parts.
-(1) Tensorflow basics: to flexibly write ML/DL models
+(1) Tensorflow basics: how to flexibly write ML/DL models with tensorflow
 (2) Probabilistic Deep Learning with TensorFlow: including VAE
 (3) Moddecular generative models for drug discovery with Tensorflow: It is the most important part of this reposistory